 April 29, 2024 Update

 The MDL docket is a ghost town.
 The last entry was on April 12th.
-The expectation is a settlement announcement will be coming soon.
+The expectation is that a settlement announcement will be coming soon.
 But that is just speculation at this point.

 April 5, 2024 Update

 The Bard hernia mesh MDL docket is quiet.
-A West Virginia case was transferred into the MDL and a lawyer withdrew from leadership but not related to the settlement talks or anything like that.
+A West Virginia case was transferred into the MDL, and a lawyer withdrew from leadership, but not related to the settlement talks or anything like that.
 And that is it.

-There are settlement rumors and talk that “something will come out soon” but certainly nothing you can bank on at this point.
+There are settlement rumors and talk that “something will come out soon,” but certainly nothing you can bank on at this point.
 Again, it is a very small group of settlement negotiators and they are doing what they are supposed to do which is keep their mouths shut about what is happening with the hernia mesh settlement.

 We will keep you posted.